Book review: Love Letters to My Garden

 (2017, Easy Chair Press, 217 pp., $15.00)

-I typically read garden books to learn more about the types of plants I want to grow or a skill I want to learn.
-But just as important as those topics, a book about a gardener’s love affair with her garden teaches us more about ourselves and why our passion for gardening is so captivating.
+I typically read garden books to learn more about the types of plants I want to grow.
+Or perhaps a skill I want to learn.
+But a book about a gardener’s love affair with her garden teaches us more about ourselves.
+What’s more, why our passion for gardening is so captivating.

 Enter Barbara Blossom Ashmun’s delightful new book, Love Letters to My Garden.

-In it, she opens her garden to us, discusses design tips she’s learned over the years, shares information on the many plants that bring her such joy, and talks fondly of the people who have taught her about horticulture over the years.
+In it, she opens her garden to us and discusses design tips she’s learned over the years.
+She shares information on the many plants that bring her such joy.
+Barbara talks fondly of the people who have taught her about horticulture over the years.

 The author lives in Portland and her colorful, skillfully-designed garden has been much photographed, visited and featured in garden publications.
 She has a wonderful writing style that embodies the essence of the joy of gardening.